Umang2002/Umang2002/README.md

 ---
 ### 👨‍💻 About me
-- 🔭 I’m currently working on open source projects
+- 🔭 I’m currently working on open source projects and doing compititve programming.
-- 🌱 I’m currently learning everything😅
+- 🌱 I’m currently learning technology that hit me
 - 👯 I’m looking to collaborate on open source projects
-- 💬 Ask me about anything and everything
+- 💬 Ask me about anything and everything😅

 ---
 ### 🛠 Languages and Tools  :